-New structures are in place to lead and manage the Civil Service as a unified organisation:
+New structures were put in place to lead and manage the Civil Service as a unified organisation:

 - The Government agreed a common governance standard for the Civil Service.
-Departments have published their governance frameworks in accordance with the Standard.
-This strengthens the accountability of the Civil Service as a unified organization (Action 3).
+Departments have published their governance frameworks in accordance with the Standard, strengthening the accountability of the Civil Service as a unified organization (Action 3).

-- A new performance management policy is being developed with the introduction, in 2016, of a new 2-point rating format for the Performance Management and Development System (PMDS) which identifies satisfactory and unsatisfactory performance.
+- A new performance management policy began development with the introduction, in 2016, of a new 2-point rating format for the Performance Management and Development System (PMDS) which identifies satisfactory and unsatisfactory performance.
 It provides an opportunity to review and develop high performance and to address underperformance where it occurs (Action 11).

-- An enhanced performance review process for Assistant Secretaries, including 360 degree feedback, is being implemented this year following a successful pilot in 2015 (Action 12)
+- An enhanced performance review process for Assistant Secretaries, including 360 degree feedback, was to be implemented this year following a successful pilot in 2015 (Action 12)

 - An interdepartmental Principal Officer Mobility Policy was implemented in July 2015.
-Guiding principles for the development of a Civil Service wide staff mobility scheme has been approved by the CSMB.
+Guiding principles for the development of a Civil Service wide staff mobility scheme was approved by the CSMB.
 Plans to pilot this scheme for Clerical Officers and Executive Officers are well advanced (Action 15).

-- A programme of engagement and communications with staff has been framed around the results of the first ever Civil Service Employee Engagement Survey along with Town Hall meetings at various locations across the country, other Renewal related events and regular updates on our website (Action 23).
+- A programme of engagement and communications with staff was framed around the results of the first ever Civil Service Employee Engagement Survey along with Town Hall meetings at various locations across the country, other Renewal related events and regular updates on our website (Action 23).

-- Open recruitment campaigns have been held for most general service grades as well as specialised posts in the Civil Service (Action 8).
+- Open recruitment campaigns were held for most general service grades as well as specialised posts in the Civil Service (Action 8).